AudebertAdrien/pwa-weather-app/README.md

 PWE - Progressive Web App

-- Work on a range of different device and operating systems.
+- Work on a range of different device and operating systems with a single codebase.
-- Rich and Reliable.
-Work offline.
+- Work offline.
-- Web app can reach anyone, anywhere on any device with a single codebase